SimpleITK/SimpleITK/docs/source/building.rst

 -------

-After compilation the prudent thing to do is to test SimpleITK to ensure that your build is stable and suitable for installation and use.
+After compilation the prudent thing to do is to test SimpleITK to ensure that the build is stable and suitable for installation and use.
+To enable testing the cmake `BUILD_TESTING` variable must be enabled during the build process.
-The following commands execute the SimpleITK tests.
+Then the following commands execute the SimpleITK tests.

 .. code-block :: bash